YuanGongND/ssast/README.md

 # or, for slurm user
 sbatch run_ks.sh
 ```
-You will set the result  logs in `yoursuperbpath/s3prl-master/s3prl/exp/expname/log.log`
+You can find the result logs in `yoursuperbpath/s3prl-master/s3prl/exp/expname/log.log`

 ### Fine-tune on custom dataset
 It is easy to fine-tune on a new dataset.
-In general, PSLA training pipeline is strong.
+In general, PSLA training pipeline is stronger.
 You can start from any of the AudioSet, ESC-50, and SpeechCommands recipes (`run_sc.sh`, `run_esc_{frame,patch}.sh`, `run_as.sh`) and search the hyper-parameters.
 The only thing you need to modify is the shell script.
 For speech task, we suggest to fine-tune a frame-based SSAST, for audio task, we suggest to fine-tune a patch-based SSAST.

 ## Pretrained-Models